Milwaukee Brewers Baseball: Memories of the Braves and More

 A brand new stadium called Miller Park (notice the beer name?) opened in 2001.
 It has a retractable roof seating 41,900 people and has standing room for even more than that number.

 The old Milwaukee County Stadium seated 10,000 more people, but obviously, the new stadium has updated offerings for its fans because of its newness.

 Naming rights by the Miller Brewing Company ran out at the end of 2020.
 American Family Insurance, a Madison-based company, now has the naming rights for the new American Family Field or "Am-Fam Field."

 Location where Milwaukee Brewers home games are played.

 Where the Milwaukee Brewers play their games.

-These baseball players have at one time or another all played for the Milwaukee Brewers and have also been inducted into the Hall of Fame.
+These baseball players have all played for the Milwaukee Brewers.
+They are also in the Hall of Fame.

 Klement's Racing Sausages

-Bernie Brewer is their other mascot who cheers on winning Brewer baseball moves by taking a ride down a slide that is built into the stadium.
+Bernie Brewer is their other mascot who cheers on winning Brewer baseball moves by taking a ride down a slide built into the stadium.

 © 2011 Peggy Woods